 Conflict in your marriage is inevitable.
 But you don’t have to remain trapped in the dysfunctional patterns of resolving conflict you learned from your parents or the world around you.

 This article comes from the book Healing the Hurt in Your Marriage, written by Dr Gary and Barbara Rosberg.
 It is published by Tyndale House Publishers.
-We had to edit it for many different reasons.
+We had to shorten it for this format.
 So you’ll want to obtain the book to read the rest of what they say on this subject, along with other helpful marriage information.
 They also “coach you on how to break out of your negative behaviors and begin a new pattern of resolving conflicts.”

 The stories, diagrams, and self-tests in this book will help you and your spouse understand how you react to face the hurt and move toward forgiveness and healing.
 They also teach how to close the loop on conflict, and rebuild trust.